asyncapi/parser-js/README.md

 ## :loudspeaker: ATTENTION:

-This package is under development and it has not reached version 1.0.0, what means that its API might change without prior notice.
+This package is under development and it has not reached version 1.0.0 yet, what means its API might change without prior notice.
 Once it reaches its first stable version, we'll follow semantic versioning.

 ---